Beyond the Numbers: Gathering “Street Data” to Improve Math Instruction

-Through Willard Middle School’s partnership with Lead by Learning, I started becoming a learner and gathering “street data.”
+Through Willard Middle School’s partnership with Lead by Learning, I started identifying as a learner and gathering “street data.”
 I conducted class surveys, held 1-1 mini-conferences during class, and conducted an in depth interview with a few focal students.
 I wanted to learn about their experiences in math, what they felt were barriers to success, and their motivations for school.
-My focal students often seemed unmotivated and lacking in work ethic, but their surface level persona masked a deeper learning insecurity and desire not to appear less than.
+My focal students often seemed unmotivated and lacking in work ethic, which were assumptions I was making based on my observations, but their surface level persona masked a deeper learning insecurity and desire not to appear less than their peers.

 Through this inquiry cycle, I got to see a clear picture of how students experienced my class.
 I realized that much more lies beneath the surface of what may appear as an apathetic and checked out facade.
 Much of the year was spent on finding new ways to encourage my students as math learners.
 In my year end interviews with a few focal students it was clear impact was made.
 Students shared:

 - “Now I have better ways and different strategies to get the answer.”